 Personal Leave.
-All full-time regular employees who are employed twenty hours or more per week receive 5 state personal leave days.
-A day of state personal leave is equivalent to an assigned workday.
+All full-time regular employees who are employed twenty hours or more per week receive five state personal leave days.
+A day of personal leave is equivalent to the number of hours per day in an employee's usual assignment, whether full-time or part-time.
 Unused earned personal state days are transferable to other Texas school districts, and generally transfers to education service centers.